The Club History

 Ladies vets won the Middx cup 04/05, and again in 05/06, where they also went on to win the South cup earning a place in the National Vets Ladies Final, but sadly had to pull out as most of them were in Greece for Batch's wedding !!!!

-Colts are now being introduced to Saturday league hockey from the ages of 13 upwardsand an Academy is run for Boys and Girls in the Summer..
+Colts are now being introduced to Saturday league hockey from the ages of 11 upwards and leading boy colts now are part of an Academy receiving direct coaching from the men's 1st team Coach.

 After many years of fruitless negotiation with the Council over the closure of the changing rooms in the pavilion on the other side of the road, building work commenced in the clubhouse in March 2002 on 4 new changing rooms, 2 umpires rooms and a complete refit of the existing 2 changing rooms.
 This has been funded entirely by the Club and the new rooms were opened in August 2002.
 The kitchen was also expanded and refurbished at the same time.
 2005 has seen the bar refurbished and now includes a wide screen TV.
 The summer of 2006 will see some substantial refurbishment of the Badminton Hall roof and walls again funded entirely by the club.